About Us Overview

 The Issaquah School District

-Located in East King County, our 26 schools are positioned across 110 square miles and within seven municipalities.
-Nearly 20,000 students are currently enrolled in our district.
+Located in East King County, our 27 schools are positioned across 110 square miles and within seven municipalities.
+More than 18,500 students are currently enrolled in our district.

 The Issaquah School District is educating the innovators, entrepreneurs and civic leaders of tomorrow.
 Students in our district repeatedly score within the top five percent on state and national standardized tests, but our teachers aim for more.
 They help create passionate lifelong learners who want to achieve their personal and professional potential in a rapidly changing world.

 Our district has grown with the region as it has transformed during the past 100 years from sleepy mining towns to the heart of a vibrant economic and cultural region.
-About 20,000 students are now enrolled in the district’s 26 schools, which cover a span of 110 square miles and seven municipalities.
+More than 18,500 students are now enrolled in the district’s 27 schools, which cover a span of 110 square miles and seven municipalities.

-Our schools offer a well-rounded curriculum.
-Students excel in highly capable, International Baccalaureate and Advanced Placement programs, explore interest-based and real world learning at our new innovative high school, and have opportunities to take career and technical classes.
-District teachers are respected professionals: 90% of community members have rated them “excellent” in ongoing polling, and 70% of staff hold master's or doctorate degrees.
+Our schools offer well-rounded curriculum and students are able to excel in highly capable, International Baccalaureate and Advanced Placement programs, explore interest-based and real world learning at our new innovative high school and have opportunities to take career and technical classes.
+District teachers are respected professionals: 90% of community members have rated them “excellent” in ongoing polling and 60% of staff hold master's or doctorate degrees.